Category: Health & Wellness

 3. Stress and Trauma

-Sometimes, anxiety doesn’t start in the brain or with genetics—it begins with experiences.
-Traumatic events like childhood abuse, neglect, bullying, or even a bad accident can leave a lasting impact.
-If you’ve gone through something deeply distressing, your brain may become wired to expect danger, even when you’re safe.
-This can lead to constant worry, nightmares, and panic attacks.
-Even ongoing stress from work, financial struggles, or relationship problems can gradually lead to an anxiety disorder.
+Traumatic experiences such as childhood abuse, neglect, bullying, or a serious accident can leave lasting psychological imprints.
+If you have experienced deep distress, your brain may become wired to expect danger even when you are safe.
+Additionally, ongoing stress from work, financial difficulties, or relationship problems can gradually lead to an anxiety disorder.

 5. Medical Conditions